networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 ## Link account to customer (replace the customer id and account with real Id):

+* On customer command side, system sent the AddToAccountCommand and apply CustomerAddedToAccount event.
+* On customer view side, system subscrible the  CustomerAddedToAccount event by registered event handles.
+On the example, system will process event and save customer/account relationship to local database.

 curl -X POST \
   http://localhost:8083/v1/customers/toaccounts/{customerId} \
   -H 'cache-control: no-cache' \